Tag Archives: Southern Adventist University

 *”Rise and shine, it’s butt-whoopin’ time!”

 I opened one eye and squinted at my brother in the light.
 A goofy grin engulfed his face.
 With my good arm, I threw a pillow at him.
 “Where’s my lucky egg?”
+He ran from the room, laughing.

+Moments later, my mom appeared.
+“Awake?”
 I nodded.
 Cradling my right arm with my left, I slipped out from under the covers and walked towards the bathroom.
 In front of the mirror, my eyes welled up with tears.
-I’d cut my hair yesterday.
+I’d cut my hair to cover up the part that’d been cut in the hospital.
 I looked like a boy.
 Continue reading